tinkerb/modulha.us/agency.md

 Modulhaus has some ideas about representing creative, open source hackers.
 That is because we are trying to solve our own problems.

-Representation may take many forms:  matching sponsors, crowdfund campaigning, contract negotiations, job placement.
-We as hackers are open to all kinds of opportunities, depending on our interests.
+Representation may take many forms:  matching sponsors, crowdfund campaigning, teaching or speaking engagements, contract negotiations, and, yes, even job placement.
+We are open to all kinds of opportunities.
+All depends on our interests.

 But first, let us clear the air of mass marketing's appropriation of an important concept.
-Then we can breathe it in.
+Then we can breathe it in, the conceptual air.

 ### "Talent Agency" is an oxymoron.